njng2/ReadMe/README.md

 🔬I graduated university on May 2018.
 My first degree was a Bachelor of Science in Biology from the Unveristy at Buffalo
 🌟Fun fact: I am an undergraduate teaching assistant in Programming in C++ and Programming in Python.

-🌟I love to participate in Hackathons with friends, so feel free to each out to me to collaborate.
+🌟I love to participate in Hackathons with friends, so feel free to reach out to me to collaborate.

 The projects I am currently working on are: